-On Reading
+On Reading#

-On Reading
+On Reading#

-The philosopher C. Thi Nguyen has a term I’d like you to know: value capture.
-Value capture happens when something you do for rich, complex, personal reasons gets reduced to a simplified metric that comes to dominate how you actually practice it.
-Nguyen tells a story about a relative who had planned a long European vacation with friends—touring museums, seeing operas, having long dinners.
-But the entire trip was dominated by her friends’ relationship with their Fitbits.
+The philosopher C. Thi Nguyen tells a story about a relative who had planned a long European vacation with friends — touring museums, seeing operas, having long dinners.
+But the entire trip was ruined by her friends’ relationship with their Fitbits.
 They would skip the opera: not enough steps.
-They would cancel dinner plans because they hadn’t met their daily goals.
-Nguyen’s guess is that they never consciously decided that step counts were more important than art or friendship.
-“The Fitbit just spoke more loudly in their internal deliberation, and there was no Artbit or Friendbit to compete.
+They would cancel dinner plans: they hadn’t met their daily goal.
+Nguyen’s guess is that the friends never consciously decided that step counts were more important than art or friendship; instead, the “Fitbit just spoke more loudly in their internal deliberation, and there was no Artbit or Friendbit to compete.
 The clarity of those metrics just swamped quieter considerations” (469).
-The Fitbit had captured their values—replacing the rich, varied reasons they had for exercising (health, pleasure, feeling good in their bodies) with a single number that was easy to measure and hard to ignore.
+Nguyen argues that the Fitbit provided prefabricated values — ones that replaced the rich, varied reasons the friends had for exercising with a single number that was easy to measure and hard to ignore.
+Nguyen calls this phenomenon value capture: it happens when we internalize some institutional value from outside ourselves and permit it to dominate our reasoning.

-You might value reading for all sorts of reasons—because you are curious, because you want to understand the world, because something about learning feels alive and exciting and important to you.
-But educational institutions hand you a clearer, simpler target: the grade, the test score, the correct answer.
-And because that target is so legible, so measurable, so rewarded, it quietly takes over your entire mindset.
-You stop reading to be changed or surprised or troubled or to grow.
-You read to be ready for the test.
-Just as the Fitbit doesn’t measure “the ecstasy of complex, skillful motion” during a rock climb, or “the meditative calm of paddling a canoe across a quiet lake,” the grade doesn’t measure whether a text made you think differently, or sent you somewhere unexpected, or gave you the courage to change your life.
+I think something very similar happens with reading in school.
+You might value reading for all sorts of reasons: because you are curious, because something about learning feels alive and important to you, because you enjoy being swept away by a story, because you want to understand the world.
+But institutions hand you a clearer, simpler target: the grade, the standardized test, the correct answer.
+Because that target is so legible, so measurable, so rewarded, it quietly takes over your entire mindset.
+You stop reading to be changed or surprised or merely for the pleasure of it.
+Now you read to be ready for the test.
+Just as the Fitbit doesn’t measure “the meditative calm of paddling a canoe across a quiet lake,” the grade doesn’t measure whether a text made you think differently, sent you somewhere unexpected, or gave you the courage to change your life.

-Modes of Reading
+Modes of Reading#

 1. Extractive Reading . . .

-In this mode, you move through a text carefully, working to identify central claims, key terms, and the evidence the text uses in support of its conclusions.
+In this reading mode, you move through a text carefully, working to identify central claims, key terms, and the evidence the text uses in support of its conclusions.
 Your tools are summary, selective quotation, and paraphrase.
 You might write a condensed version of the argument in your own words.
 You might construct an outline that maps the text’s logical architecture—how it sets up a problem, develops its analysis, and arrives at its claims and conclusions.
 You might copy out several quotes that seem central to the text’s meaning or purpose.
 The goal in every case is the same: to produce a reduced but faithful representation of the original, one that captures what matters most without distortion.

 This sort of reading is extremely important; and it is a lot harder than it sounds.
 You can’t re-present something you don’t actually understand, and understanding is often very difficult.
 This sort of reading has other challenges too: a good summary requires that you distinguish between what is central and what is peripheral; it requires that you resist the temptation to substitute your own ideas for the author’s, or to skip ahead to evaluation before you have fully understood what is being said; it asks you to be, for a time, a disciplined and even self-effacing reader—one who subordinates personal reaction in favor of accurate comprehension.

 Extractive reading asks a deceptively simple question: “What does this text actually say?”
 The emphasis falls on “actually,” because in practice we are often far less accurate readers than we imagine ourselves to be.
 We skim, we project, we remember the parts that confirmed what we already believed and forget the rest.
 In these moments when we distort the text we produce what are called “situated readings.”
 The discipline of extractive reading, however, pushes back against these tendencies by requiring that you slow down and produce a written record—notes, summaries, quotations—that can be checked against the source.
-This is an act of intellectual honesty and fidelity: you are not yet agreeing or disagreeing, praising or criticizing.
-You are making sure you understand what you are dealing with before you do any of those things.
+This is an act of intellectual honesty and fidelity: you are not yet agreeing or disagreeing, praising or criticizing; you are making sure you understand what you are dealing with before you do any of those things.

 Think of extractive reading as building a reliable schematic of a text.
 A schematic is not the machine itself—it leaves things out, it simplifies, it reduces—but a good schematic tells you how the parts relate to each other and how the whole thing holds together, how it works.
 And like a schematic, your notes and summaries become something you can spread out on a table and study, return to months later, hand to someone else, mark up and revise as your understanding deepens.
 You will need this schematic later, when you begin to evaluate the text’s claims or when something in the text sends you off on a line of flight to some other thing.
 You cannot argue with a text you have misunderstood, and you cannot be genuinely surprised by something you never really read in the first place.
 Extractive reading is the foundation on which the other modes of reading depend.